Contrast-Security-OSS/docs/content/tools/plugins/BambooPlugin.md

 <a href="assets/images/Bamboo_Add_Contrast_Task.png" rel="lightbox" title="Vulnerability threshold task"><img class="thumbnail" src="assets/images/Bamboo_Add_Contrast_Task.png"/></a>

-The task configuration screen relies on a Contrast profile, which you configured in the previous steps, a server name, an application name, and a **passive** parameter.
-The server name that you enter should correspond to a server name on Contrast.
-The server name is not required.
-The application name must be on the server.
+The Tasks configuration screen relies on a Contrast profile, which you configured in the previous steps, as well as a server name, application name and a **Passive** parameter.
+The server name isn't required, but should correspond to a server name in Contrast if used.
+The application name must be on the designated server.

+<a href="assets/images/Bamboo_Task_Definition.png" rel="lightbox" title="Configuring the task"><img class="thumbnail" src="assets/images/Bamboo_Task_Definition.png"/></a>

-If the **passive** parameter is true, the plugin will not query build-specific vulnerabilities, but vulnerabilities in general for the application.
-In this case, there is no need to run the app with its integration tests before the Contrast post-build action in the bamboo build.
+If you select the **Passive** parameter, the plugin will query all vulnerabilities, not only build-specific vulnerabilities, for the application.
+In this case, there is no need to run the application with its integration tests before the Contrast post-build action in the Bamboo build.

 The next part of the task configuration is defining conditions for when to fail a build.
 This involves entering three pieces of data:

-* **Threshold Count:** the minimum number of findings required to fail the build.
+* **Threshold Count:** The minimum number of findings required to fail the build.
-* **Threshold Severity:** the minimum severity at which to count a finding towards the threshold count.
+* **Threshold Severity:** The minimum severity at which to count a finding towards the threshold count.
-* **Threshold Vulnerability Type:** the type of finding required to count a finding towards a threshold count.
+* **Threshold Vulnerability Type:** The type of finding required to count a finding towards a threshold count.

->**Note:** Using the **Any** option means that any severity or vulnerability type is counted towards the max threshold count.
+>**Note:** Using the **Any** option means that any severity or vulnerability type is counted towards the maximum threshold count.

 You can configure multiple conditions for each task by selecting the **Add New Threshold Condition** button.

-<a href="assets/images/Bamboo_Task_Definition.png" rel="lightbox" title="Configuring the task"><img class="thumbnail" src="assets/images/Bamboo_Task_Definition.png"/></a>
+<a href="assets/images/Bamboo_Enable_Plan.png" rel="lightbox" title="Enable build plan"><img class="thumbnail" src="assets/images/Bamboo_Enable_Plan.png"/></a>

 The last step is to enable the build plan by selecting the checkbox in the bottom left.

-<a href="assets/images/Bamboo_Enable_Plan.png" rel="lightbox" title="Enable build plan"><img class="thumbnail" src="assets/images/Bamboo_Enable_Plan.png"/></a>

-### Running the build
+### Run the build

 To run your build for the first time, you'll need to select the **Run** button and then in the dropdown select the **Run Plan** option.

 Once the build is finished, you can see if it passed or failed.
 To view the Contrast task details, look at the logs of the job to which the task is attached.
 In the following example, this is the default job.
 As you can see in the logs, the task only found two vulnerabilities that met your conditions, therefore the job passes.